The whole world …

 As of the end of 2021, Telekom’s 5G network has been available for over 90 percent of German households – that’s 74 million people.
 T-Mobile US has likewise expanded its 5G network leadership, delivering 5G speeds to broad swaths of the United States with the largest national 5G network.
 At www.telekom.de/netzausbau, you can see where 5G is already available in Germany.

 What we need for 5G

 Rolling out a new technology over a wider area is always pioneering work.
-For us as a society to benefit from the advantages of the new technology as quickly as possible, three things in particular are needed:
+For us as a society to benefit from the advantages of the new technology as best we can, three things in particular are needed:

 The applicable safety standards must be observed in order to be able to establish a technology in Germany.
 Our sites comply with the legally specified thresholds.